-- Inpatient and outpatient multidisciplinary rehabilitation in an approved organized multidisciplinary program or facility; and - Outpatient physical, occupational, and speech therapy; and - Outpatient pulmonary rehabilitation; and - Outpatient cardiac rehabilitation.
+- Inpatient and outpatient multidisciplinary rehabilitation in an approved organized multidisciplinary program or facility; and - Outpatient physical, occupational, and speech therapy; and

+- Outpatient pulmonary rehabilitation; and - Outpatient cardiac rehabilitation.

 Rehabilitation services must be provided by a licensed therapy provider and be under the direction of a physician.
-Physical, occupational, and speech therapy are subject to reimbursement with demonstrated improvement as determined by your Network Physician.
-Maintenance therapy is not covered.
+Physical, occupational, and speech therapy are subject to reimbursement with demonstrated improvement as determined by Your Network Physician.